 Favourite kit: The 1984 home centenary shirt – just a lovely mid-80s retro design.
 Available from Amazon (see below for links)

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have over 100 classic Derby County shirts from 1987 to the present day including a great 1989-92 home shirt (above) worn when Robert Maxwell owned the club.
+They have around 100 classic Derby County shirts from the 80s to the present day including a great 1989-92 home shirt (above left) worn when Robert Maxwell owned the club.